itsektionen/kistan-doc/src/index.md

   details: How does sound mixing work?
 - title: Servers/Software
   details: How does Y work in Kistan?
-footer: Made by Sektionen för Informations- och Nanoteknik (Studiemiljönämnden)
+footer: Made by Sektionen för Informationteknik (Studiemiljönämnden)
 ---